tarantool/doc/doc/reference/reference_lua/http.rst

           * ``verify_peer`` - set on/off verification of the peer's SSL
             certificate.
 See also
             `CURLOPT_SSL_VERIFYPEER <https://curl.haxx.se/libcurl/c/CURLOPT_SSL_VERIFYPEER.html>`_
+          * ``accept_encoding`` - enables automatic decompression of HTTP responses
+            by setting the contents of the `Accept-Encoding: header` sent in an HTTP request and enabling decoding of a response when the `Content-Encoding: header` is received.
+This option specifies what encoding to use.
+            It can be an empty string which means the `Accept-Encoding: header` will contain all supported built-in encodings.
+Four encodings are supported: `identity`, meaning non-compressed, `deflate` which requests the server to compress its response using the zlib algorithm, `gzip` which requests the gzip algorithm and `br` which is brotli.
+Provide them in the string as a comma-separated list of accepted encodings, like: ``"br, gzip, deflate"``.
+            For details of the option, refer to `CURLOPT_ACCEPT_ENCODING <https://curl.haxx.se/libcurl/c/CURLOPT_ACCEPT_ENCODING.html>`_

         :return: connection information, with all of these components: